donga0223/Inferring-Bivariate-Association-from-RDS/README.md

 # Inferring-Bivariate-Association-from-RDS

-This repository refers to the paper Dongah Kim, Krista J. Gile (2020).
+This repository refers to the paper Dongah Kim, Krista J. Gile, Honoria Guarino and Pedro Mateu-Gelabert (2020).
 Inferring Bivariate Association from Respondent-Driven Sampling Data.
 In this paper, we proposed a method to semi-parametrically estimate the null distributions of standard test statistics in the presence of sampling dependence, allowing for more valid statistical testing for dependence between pairs of variables within the sample.

 [data](https://github.com/donga0223/Inferring-Bivariate-Association-from-RDS/tree/master/data) contains generated data for Section 4.3.3.